singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/console-app/index.md

 The function, which is called when the user enters the command 'open' in the channel menu.
 Opens a new channel for the active service.
-Checks the balance of the MPE contract and asks the user if they want to deposit AGIX tokens into it if there isn't enough funds.
-Opens the channel using 'open_channel' or 'deposit_and_open_channel' with the user-specified amount of AGIX tokens in cogs and expiration time.
+Checks the balance of the MPE contract and asks the user if they want to deposit ASI (FET) tokens into it if there isn't enough funds.
+Opens the channel using 'open_channel' or 'deposit_and_open_channel' with the user-specified amount of ASI (FET) tokens in cogs and expiration time.

 ```python
 def open_channel():